junglesta/wherenodoctor/_posts/2016-01-01-19-info-for-mothers-and-midwives.md

 ♦ In the last month of pregnancy, do not use a vaginal douche.

 ♦ Avoid taking medicines.
 Some medicines can harm the developing baby.
 As a rule, only take medicines recommended by a health worker or doctor.
 (If a health worker is going to prescribe a medicine, and you think that you might be pregnant, tell her so.)
 You can take acetaminophen, or antacids once in a while if you need them.
 Vitamin and iron pills are often helpful and do no harm when taken in the right dosage.
 Get tested for HIV.
-Medicines that fight HIV can prevent the spread of HIV to the developing baby (see p.
-398).
+Medicines that fight HIV can prevent the spread of HIV to the developing baby (see [page 398](#page-398)).

 ♦ Do not smoke or drink during pregnancy.
 Smoking and drinking are bad for the mother and harm the developing baby.

-♦ Stay far away from children with measles, especially German measles (see Rubella, p.
-312).
+♦ Stay far away from children with measles, especially German measles (see Rubella, [page 312](#page-312)).

 ♦ Try to rest more, but also get some exercise.